JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/e44bb65f-09a4-4c52-9b84-72d3d83fcf7f)<p>

 ## Create Internet Gateway
-Next, we will give our resources a way to the internet by building an **Internet Gataeway** with the terraform.
+Next, we will give our resources a way to the internet by building an **Internet Gateway** with the terraform.
 The internet gateway is a VPC component, that allows communication between vpc and the internet.
-It supports both IPV4 and IPv6 traffic, hence, it enables resources such as EC2 in the public subnet to connect the internet and vice versa.
+It supports both IPV4 and IPv6 traffic, hence, it enables resources such as EC2 in the public subnet to connect to the internet and vice versa.
 To provision the gateway, let's run:
 ```
 resource "aws_internet_gateway" "igw" {
   vpc_id = aws_vpc.mtc-vpc.id